cuong-mai/class-scheduler/README.md

 # class_schedule_planner
 An additional feature for universities and colleges' enrollment system

-Visualize all posible class schedules (with no overlap) to help students choose the most fit schedule before enrollment.
+Visualize all posible class schedules (with no overlap) to help students choose the fittest schedule before enrollment.